Dawn Robinson: 2012: Heirs to the Throne

 In October 2012, Dawn and Maxine Jones appeared on Access Hollywood to announce they are forming a new girl group named Heirs to the Throne.
 The duo launched their website, Twitter, and Facebook for the new group.
 They also performed at several venues.
-The following year, Robinson and Jones parted ways and Jones went on to form her own group called "En Vogue to the Max".
-It was later announced that the former group mates Cindy Herron and Terry Ellis sued Maxine Jones for use of the En Vogue name and demanding $1 million for damages.
+In 2013, Robinson and Jones parted ways.
+Jones formed her own group called "En Vogue to the Max".

+It was later announced that the former group mates Cindy Herron and Terry Ellis sued Maxine Jones for use of the En Vogue name, and demanded $1 million in damages.
 However, Ellis and Herron could not demonstrate harm done to the company from Jones' use of the name.
-Robinson participated as a witness in the trial but ultimately stated that she was not directly involved in the dispute as she had surrendered her rights to use the name herself when she departed from the LLC years earlier.
+Robinson participated as a witness in the trial but ultimately stated that she was not directly involved in the dispute, as she had surrendered her rights to use the name herself when she departed from the LLC years earlier.

 2013–2018: R&B Divas and solo career

 In 2013, Robinson joined the cast of R&B Divas: Los Angeles.
-The series premiered on TV One on July 10, 2013.
-The series chronicles the lives of R&B singers Robinson, Lil Mo, Chanté Moore, Kelly Price, Claudette Ortiz, and Michel'le as they balance their music careers and personal lives.
-It is a spinoff to R&B Divas: Atlanta.
-Throughout the series, Robinson introduced us to her celebrity boyfriend Christopher Nils Connolly.
-The reunion, which Robinson did not participate in, was filmed on August 6, 2013, with Wendy Williams as the host.
-Robinson turned down her option and will not be appearing in the second season of the show.
-Bravo have apparently shown interest in Robinson and Connolly doing their own reality show.
+The series premiered on TV One in July 2013.
+Throughout the series, Robinson participated in several performances but chose not to appear on the reunion episode.
+Robinson left the cast after the first season with Bravo have apparently shown interest in Robinson and her then-boyfriend Connolly doing their own reality show.

 Robinson was to begin touring with selected cast members from both R&B Divas LA and Atlanta within the United States.
-In November 2014, on TMZ Live, Robinson threatened to sue Lifetime if it did not change its marketing which falsely claimed the four original members were involved in An En Vogue Christmas, a movie only consisting of two original En Vogue members (Cindy Herron and Terry Ellis) and Rhona Bennett.
-In 2017, Robinson told Hollywood correspondent Noreen Lanie she is working on a new album; however, a release date has not been confirmed.
+In November 2014, on TMZ Live, Robinson threatened to sue Lifetime if it did not change its marketing which falsely claimed the four original members were involved in An En Vogue Christmas, a movie with only two original En Vogue members (Cindy Herron and Terry Ellis) and Rhona Bennett.
+In 2017, Robinson told Hollywood correspondent Noreen Lanie she is working on a new album.
+A release date was not been confirmed.

 2019–present: The Funky Divas

 In October 2019, Robinson reunited with En Vogue for an on-stage performance to salute music industry executive Sylvia Rhone at the City of Hope Gala 2019.
 This marked the first time all five members performed together.
-In late 2019, Robinson and Maxine Jones began touring under the group name The Funky Divas.
+In late 2019, Robinson and Jones toured together under the group name The Funky Divas.